Sureshpatil4348/Fxlabs.ai_Front_end/DEFAULT_ALERTS_IMPLEMENTATION.md

 ## Overview

-This implementation provides automatic alert initialization for first-time users logging into the FX Labs dashboard.
+This implementation provides automatic alert initialization for first-time users logging into the FxLabs Prime dashboard.
 When a user logs in for the first time, the system automatically creates three pre-configured alerts to help them get started immediately with the platform's alerting capabilities.

 ## Key Features